Ridwan Balogun

 Advice for anyone considering graduate school

 Be consistent and focus.
-Develop an interest for acquiring new research skills while also planning your time.
+Develop an interest in acquiring new research skills while also planning your time.
 Above all, create time for relaxation and fun.

 Accomplishments during graduate career